Matt Sydal: All Elite Wrestling / Ring of Honor (2020–present)

 At All Out, Sydal was a surprise entrant in the Casino Battle Royale drawing in as the Joker.
 During the match, Sydal botched his Shooting Star Press finishing move as he slipped on the ropes and landed on his head (kayfabe caused by Michael Nakazawa oiling up the turnbuckle).
 Despite this, he was able to continue the match and was eventually eliminated by Eddie Kingston.
 On the September 22 episode of Late Night Dynamite, Sydal faced Shawn Spears in the main event where he was defeated.
 On the October 6 episode of AEW Dark, Sydal picked up his first victory in AEW when he defeated Michael Nakazawa.
 On the November 11, 2020 episode of AEW Dynamite, Sydal, who had been on a four match winning streak, fought Brian Cage in a FTW title match, losing for the first time in five matches.
 On November 17, 2020, after months of appearing at AEW shows despite not being under contract with the company, AEW confirmed that Sydal was now officially signed with the company.

-On September 7, 2022 AEW Dynamite, he was a judge for ROH Pure Championship.

 Sydal returned to ROH, now owned by Tony Khan as a sister promotion to AEW, reformed his tag team with Christopher Daniels, defeating The Outrunners (Truth Magnum and Turbo Floyd) on the February 26, 2023 episode of Ring of Honor.
 On the June 6 episode of Ring of Honor, Sydal defeated Zack Clayton, after the match he challenged ROH World Television Champion Samoa Joe, which he lost.

+In June 2024, Sydal underwent surgery on his right foot to address a long-term injury dating back to his 2012 motorcycle accident.
+In June 2026, Sydal returned to AEW television for the first time in over two years and would join SkyFlight, a stable managed by his former tag team partner Christopher Daniels.